-The financial assets and financial liabilities attaching to the Company's business are, to varying degrees, subject to market risk that may have a material effect on the profit or loss and shareholders' funds.
+The financial assets and financial liabilities attaching to the Company's business are, to varying degrees, subject to market risk that may have an effect on the profit or loss and Shareholders' funds.

-Market risk is the risk of loss, or of adverse change in the Company's financial situation, resulting, directly or indirectly, from fluctuations in the level or volatility of market prices of assets, currencies, liabilities and financial instruments..
+Market risk is the risk of loss, or of adverse change in the health of the Company's business, resulting, directly or indirectly, from fluctuations in the level or volatility of market prices of assets, currencies, liabilities and financial instruments..